mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 This is one option that I personally have implemented.
 I run [Interapptive](https://www.interapptive.com.au) with a business partner.
 We started out offering services but found more satisfaction and better balance in building our [own apps](https://play.google.com/store/apps/dev?id=7306544510458352015) and [SaaS products](https://www.defectwise.com.au).

 The main reason for me to decide to have my own company is that the earning potential is essentially infinite.
-It is only limited by my own desire to work and successes.
+It is only limited by my own desire to work and how successful the things I make are.

 It is really hard work though.

 For me, having a company also allows me to split my personal finances from the company.
 I don't have to use my own money to pay for the resources the company requires.
 All invoices and expenses go through the company.
 As the owner of the company, I am able to invest personal funds if required.

 In order to run your own company, you need to have something to sell.
 As a developer, this can either be through services or a product.
 Further in this list, there are ideas for both of these.
-You also have to be willing to do the advertising and marketing and all administration work that comes with being the owner of a company.
+You also have to be willing to do the advertising, marketing and all administration work that comes with being the owner of a company.

 It is also easier as a company to hire freelancers, contractors or employees if and when required.